-My job certainly is not easy.
-I definitely put in more than 40 hours per week.
+My job takes a great deal of time and effort.
 However, it is worth it to me because I truly love what I do for a living.
 It is intellectually stimulating, plus it feels good to spend your day helping others.
 I'm very satisfied with the path I've chosen...but I certainly wouldn't mind if electronic medical records (the definition of user-unfriendly) didn't exist.

 I try to make the most of my time spent outside of work.
 I enjoy traveling and trying new things.
 Although I have not been to another continent yet, I have been to Alaska (white water rafting, glacier climbing, reindeer/elk/moose feeding, ATV'ed near Denali National Park, hiking in Denali National Park, ride a sled pulled by dogs at the Iditarod Museum); I have swam with dolphins twice (Jamaica and Nassau); I have been white water rafting outside of Alaska (Virginia and New Mexico); I have crossed the border into Mexico easily (from the Texas side) and spent hours waiting in line to get back into the US after I realized the error of crossing into a border town; I have fed rhinos and giraffes at a wildlife park outside of San Diego.
 Places I still want to visit include Africa, Europe, and Hawaii.
 Also, I need to go to Disney World; I think I may be one of the only kids in the US whose parents chose to go to Disney World before he was born, but never after I was born!